Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Experiments

 \subsection{Results on Med-Scout-Bench}

-As shown in Figure~\ref{fig:med-scout-bench} and Table~\ref{tab:med_scout_bench}, Med-Scout yields substantial improvements across all backbones.
+Figure~\ref{fig:med-scout-bench} illustrates the primary models evaluated in this paper, while Table~\ref{tab:med_scout_bench} provides a more detailed performance comparison incorporating additional baseline models on Med-Scout-Bench.
+As demonstrated in both, Med-Scout yields substantial improvements across all backbones.
 For instance, the aligned Qwen3-VL-8B-Instruct improves average accuracy from 39.7\% to 83.6\%, while Lingshu-7B rises from 31.9\% to 71.9\%.
 Notably, open-source models outperform leading proprietary models GPT-5 and Gemini-3-Flash.
 Moreover, general-domain models show greater improvement than medical specialists, suggesting that a strong vision-language foundation enables models to learn geometric features more effectively.